PrivoxAnon1/privoice/docs/intro.rst

 PriVoice is a full featured, privacy respecting, open source voice assistant.
+It is comparable to products like Alexa and Suri with several key differences.

 + Runs locally with no network connection required.
 + Privacy respecting, secure operation.
 No data leaves your system.